 Additionally, he or she should secure copies of employment handbooks and any written communications that may impact each party's understanding of when commissions are earned.
 It's best to have those reviewed by an employment lawyer before separation.
 Don't sign any release or separation package before receiving legal advice as to the unpaid sales commission issues.

 If you are a business owner involved in a commission dispute with a current or former employee a lawyer's help may be necessary to resolve the issue.
 They'll know the law and be able to guide you through a lawsuit, should one arise.
-Contact a local attorney for a free initial case review to discuss your problems and how they can help you move toward a positive resolution.
+Contact a local employment law attorney today and avoid costly mistakes down the road.